how much air does a plasma cutter need

 Setting Plasma Cutter Air Pressure

-A common oversight when using a plasma cutter is for operators to incorrectly set the air pressure.
-Many machines say that they work with a range of 90-120 PSI, so some people just set them to 90 and forget about it.
+A common oversight when using a plasma cutter is that operators incorrectly set the air pressure.
+Many machines say they work with a range of 90-120 PSI, so some people just set them to 90 and forget about it.

 The recommended air pressure actually varies by material type, material thickness, and type of operation.
 For example, gouging usually takes higher air pressure than cutting.